michaelpatrickpurcell/temporal-mechanics/README.md

    Otherwise, the players _fail_ at the check and their characters do not accomplish their goal.

 #### Example
-   Suppose the players are making a check to determine the outcome of a scene that has a depth of one.
+   Suppose the players are making a check to determine the outcome of a scene that has a depth of _d = 1_.
    The difficulty rating of the scene is _3_.
    Suppose further that the dice pool contains five dice.
    When rolled, these dice yield the values {`3`, `6`, `5`, `1`, `6`}.